zeeshanmcp12/kubernetes/nodes.md

 - kubectl describe node <node_name>
   - This will show all information about node
 - kubectl get all
+- kubectl get replicasets
+  - This will show the replica sets

 - These commands works for Google Cloud platform to authenticate/authorize with gcp: